 Myer M. Marcus ’36 died on March 2, 2015, in Portland, Maine.

-(The following obituary appeared in the Portland Press Herald/Maine Sunday Telegram, March 4 to March 5, 2015):
+(The following was published by the Portland Press Herald/Maine Sunday Telegram on March 4 to March 5, 2015)

 Myer was born on the kitchen table in a Munjoy Hill coldwater flat in June, 1914.
 The oldest child and first son of Saul and Bertha Marcus, Myer excelled in the classroom and in every endeavor.
 A graduate of Portland High School, he continued his education at the University of Virginia, Bowdoin College, and Boston University where he received his law degree.